An overwhelming choice

 CrowdEstate and EstateGuru has been there for a long time, and are the clear winners when considering this criterion.
 They list as many as thirty exited investment opportunities for CrowdEstate, and slightly less than two hundred for EstateGuru !

-BulkEstate is slightly more recent, and only has three repaid investments and fifteen active ones.
+BulkEstate is slightly more recent, and only has eleven repaid investments and twenty-five active ones.
 This platform should have newly exited projects each month from now on, leading to an improved track record.

 Only CrowdEstate provides a secondary market[?] as such.
 It’s both a curse and a blessing, however, as it leads to a lot of speculation; many investments are on sale on the secondary market for a price higher than what was originally paid !

 Envestio provides what they call buyback; it means that the platforms guarantees that it will buy back your investment.
 The fee varies from project to project; it’s typically 5%.
-Kuetzal also offers this opportunity, but the associated cost is even higher : 10%.
+Kuetzal also offers this opportunity on selected loans, but the associated cost is even higher : 10%.

 Finally, investors at Crowdestor, BulkEstate and EstateGuru are stuck with their investments until the project’s completion.